Is the Recent American Abnormal

 Have we gotten used to the unprecedented and un-presidential antics of President Bluster?
 Have we grown accustomed to his outrages de jour: his nasty comments about friends and foes alike?
 His slurring of geopolitical allies, even as he gives a pass to America’s adversaries?
 Or how about his penchant for telling three whoppers before his first Happy Meal of the day?

-It’s hard to keep track the antics of this modern Peck’s Bad Boy.
+It’s hard to keep track of the antics of this modern Peck’s Bad Boy.

 So take this little quiz: if your middle school child acted, spoke or Tweeted in the manner that the alleged leader of the free world does, what would you do?